Why do my headphones sound muffled? How to fix?

 These headphones for tinnitus bypass your ear canals and sends sound waves through your bones directly to your eardrums.
 While these headphones for tinnitus don’t have excellent noise canceling features, they will be guaranteed not to cause tinnitus like earbuds and in-ear headphones do.

+For a budget friendly ANC headphones, you can try OneOdio A10.
 However, suppose you want to opt for more expensive headphones for tinnitus.
 In that case, you can purchase the Sony WH-1000XM3, which is widely regarded as the king of noise-canceling headphones as their top-tier ANC feature ensures a soundproof experience.

 In addition, you can choose the level of noise canceling you want as you can adjust the ambient sound being filtered, which will still allow you to be completely aware of your surroundings.